So I write my top 10 list of the most things I noticed on my first year living here in Holland.

 When I first came here, I thought, how is it possible?
 But sometimes I come to realize that religion makes the world cruel, so it is also better not to have one.
 After all the most important is that you believe in God.

-And because many Dutch are not religious anymore, it's a pity that some churches have been closed and renovated for appartments or for commercial use.
+And because many Dutch are not religious anymore, it's a pity that some churches have been closed and renovated for appartments or for commercial use.7.
+Birthday calendar in the comfort room.

 It was funny when I saw it for the first time.
 But it is really cool!
 Dutch used to hang a birthday calendar in their comfort room.
 It's a smart idea, because the toilet is the most visited place in the house.
 The more you visit the toilet, the more you can easily remember who is the celebrant of the day!
-There is no excuse to forget.
+There is no excuse to forget.8.
+The "GRATIS" things and the saving system in the supermarket.

 Dutch love gratis!
 Gratis means free of charge/ free given/ freebies.
 But not only Dutch, I think most people love freebies.
 But of course not all "Gratis" are for free.